-132. The Bureau shall usually meet in April each year.
+132. The Bureau shall meet twice a year, once in June/July and a second time immediately preceding the Committee's regular session.
 The newly elected Bureau shall meet as necessary during the Committee's regular session.

 E. Participation of experts from developing countries